IT | EN

 • Architecture of movement

-• "Motion" of feelings
+• "Emotions" of feelings

-• Theatre and figurative arts
+• Theater and visual arts

-Mime and pantomime 1st Year
+1st Year

-• Object handling and fixed point
+• Manipulation and fixed point

-• Imaginary objects - Everyday actions
+• Imaginary objects - Daily actions

-• The abstract gesture: Decroux
+• Abstract mimetic gesture: Decroux

-• Actions (pull, push, etc.): Lecoq
+• Actions (pulling, pushing, etc.): Lecoq

 Acrobatics 2nd Year

-• Elements of Thai Chi Chuan and Karate
+• Elements of Thai Chi Chuan, Karate

-• Accidents and acrobatic fights
+• Accidents and Acrobatic Fights

-• Levers - portair - human pyramids
+• Lifts - portair - human pyramids

-• The gesture from common to acrobatic
+• The gesture from everyday to acrobatic

 • Elements and techniques of nouveau cirque